rjspencer/docs/theming.md

 CommentAuthorUrl
 :	the URL to the main user page for the author

+CommentAuthorPhotoUrl
+:	the URL to the thumbnail image for the user who submitted this comment

 CommentUserId
 :	the ID of the user who posted the comment *Can be used with `block:UserView`